sakibstark11/ec2-openvpn-no-ip/README.md

 # ec2-openvpn-no-ip
 Terraform to deploy my personal openvpn server into aws.
+Uses NO-IP ddns to ensure that the client can find the ec2 instance public ip.
 Creates an ami image to then run off of that ami.

 # config
 | Variable Name        | Description                                                                 |